psf/the-invisibles/content/english/episodes/ep-9.md

 - Introductions
 - Getting to know Tamara
-- Her current role at :probabl.
+- Her role at :probabl.
 - Her role as an open source maintainer for Fairlearn
 - What is Fairlearn and discussion about fairness in AI
 - The challenges in getting feedback from the users about the Fairlearn project